By Trevor Sutton

 In truth, Harold was not just mowing lawns.
 He was waving people into the kingdom of God.

 There is no such thing as small service for the Savior.
 The Lord Jesus is eager to use your efforts for his greater purposes.
 After all, he’s the One who multiplied a little boy’s loaves and fishes to feed thousands!
 He’s the One who called simple fishermen and a despised tax collector to proclaim the Gospel.
 He’s the One who constructed your salvation from two pieces of rough wood and three common nails.

 Your Lord will use your small service to achieve his major purposes.
 You may stand in front of the congregation to lead worship or you may sit on a lawnmower and drive in circles.
 Either way, the Savior will make of it what he will:

 Be steadfast, immovable, always abounding in the work of the Lord, knowing that in the Lord your labor is not in vain (1 Corinthians 15:58 ESV).

 Editor’s note: Do your volunteers need a pick-me-up this winter?
 A devotion book from CTA might just be the perfect thing!
-Check out all of the gifts here.
+Check out all of the gifts for appreciating your volunteers and staff here.